chino/pxr/README.md

 Initially we put together a pure ruby implementation that provides simple sphere based collisions but it can be rather slow.
 There is also some work done to port the level collisions to ruby using bounding-bsp tree which works but is a bit buggy.

 Later I put together a small Bullet physics library c-wrapper to make it easy to bind to Ruby via FFI (since Bullet is mainly written in c++ it can be much more complicated to bind).
-Bullet in this case also handles level collisions using a bounding-volume-heirarchy (BVH) tree which works rather nice and fast without any requirement of a bsp tree.
+Bullet in this case also handles level collisions using a bounding-volume-heirarchy (BVH) tree which works rather nice and fast without the requirement of building your own bsp tree.

 Both the pure ruby and Bullet backends are compatible interfaces allowing a scene to switch between either one.